Dan-Levi/wpbridge-rust/README.md

   + Some hosts accepts external scripts to query database directly, and some hosts don't.
   By default, remote access to database server is disabled for security reasons on most hosts.

-**The upside about this** is that WordPress Integration Plugin doesn't care about the database technology, and shouldn't either.
+**The upside about this** is that WordPress Bridge doesn't care about the database technology, and shouldn't either.
 As long as the REST API Endpoint responds correctly **the data that is sent could basically be stored in any kind of database and format.**

 ## Feedback
 You can [create a thread](https://umod.org/community/wordpress-bridge/thread/create), submit an issue on [Github](https://github.com/Dan-Levi), reach out on [reddit](https://www.reddit.com/user/Danbannan), [Facebook](https://www.facebook.com/danlevi.no/), [Twitter](https://twitter.com/DanLeviH) or even by [e-mail](danbannan@gmail.com).